How to Set Up Google Workspace Secondary Domain: Complete Guide

 What is a secondary domain in Google Workspace?

-A secondary domain in Google Workspace is an additional domain linked to your primary domain.
-It allows users to have email addresses with different domain names while being managed under the same Google Workspace account.
+A secondary domain is an additional domain linked to your primary Google Workspace domain.
+It allows you to create separate user accounts with different domain email addresses (like [email protected]) while managing everything from a single admin console.

 Can I use any domain with Google Workspace?

-Yes, you can use any domain with Google Workspace as long as you own it and can verify ownership.
-You need to configure the domain settings and set up email authentication for seamless integration.
+Yes, you can use any domain with Google Workspace as long as you own it and can verify ownership through DNS records.
+You’ll need to configure domain settings and set up email authentication (SPF, DKIM, DMARC) for proper deliverability.

 What is the difference between a primary and secondary domain in Google Workspace?